-The July 27 roundtable will explore options for enhancing the portability of occupational licenses by bringing together various experts, including: experts on the law of interstate compacts; representatives of organizations that have developed or administer compacts or model laws for specific professions; and government officials who have facilitated the adoption of state legislation aimed at improving the portability of licenses for military spouses.
+The July 27 roundtable explored options for enhancing the portability of occupational licenses by bringing together various experts, including: experts on the law of interstate compacts; representatives of organizations that have developed or administer compacts or model laws for specific professions; and government officials who have facilitated the adoption of state legislation aimed at improving the portability of licenses for military spouses.

-Topics of discussion at the roundtable will include:
+Topics of discussion at the roundtable included:

 - Barriers to entry raised by cross-state occupational licensing requirements

 - The law of interstate compacts

 - Licensing portability mechanisms (which may include enabling one state license to be recognized by all states, expedited licensing in additional states, and temporary licensure)

 - The status and effectiveness of interstate licensing compacts, agreements, and model laws intended to ease licensing requirements across state lines for specific professions